michaelpaglia/michaelpaglia/README.md

 Hey! 👋 My name is Michael Paglia.
 ===============================

-Aspiring Software Engineer
+CS @ UAlbany
 --------------------------

-I began my career in computer science in August 2021 at the University at Albany.
-One of the most interesting projects I've developed was an interpreter for my own programming language, capable of lexically analyzing tokens, parsing nodes, and interpreting those nodes to produce a readable output for the user.
-I'm now entering my third year of computer science courses whilst tutoring mathematics outside the classroom.
-This past summer, I interned at Regeneron's IOPS organization, working with the Mid-Scale Manufacturing and IT departments.
-I automated internally written regulatory report data through Microsoft Powersuite and visually identified/analyzed trends to drive department improvement.
-Additionally, I implemented a CRUD application interface and REST API which provided smart contract-based access using Python, Flask, JavaScript, and a Dremio data lake.
-I plan on graduating in May 2024.
-Thank you for visiting my page!

-* 🌍  I'm based in Troy, New York, United States of America
+* 🌍  I'm based in Troy, New York, United States of America.
-* ✉️  You can contact me at [michaelpagliadev@gmail.com](mailto:michaelpagliadev@gmail.com)
+* ✉️  You can contact me at [michaelpagliadev@gmail.com](mailto:michaelpagliadev@gmail.com).
-* 🧠  I'm learning about automata and formal languages, operating systems, computer communication networks, and computer security
+* 🧠  My current research focus is implementing Pyspady, a Python sparse encoding library.
 * 🤝  I'm open to collaborating on any open-source projects.

 ### Skills